 - Demonstrate your Expertise: Once you have written a quality book, you can be seen as a trusted authority.
 This status can open doors for you to do more with your business.

 - Increase Credibility: Whether your clients and readers have expertise in the field, they know or can imagine the effort involved in writing and publishing a book.

 - Earn Admiration: You are the one who actually wrote and published the book, not the one talking about it.
-Eighty-plus (80+%) percent in a poll say they wanted to write a book; three percent (3%) do.
+Eighty-plus percent (80+%) of people polled say they want to write a book; three percent (3%) actually do.

-- Increase Visibility: Authors, especially non-fiction authors are often guests on blogs, radio interviews, and even Big Time television.
+- Increase Visibility: Authors, especially those who write nonfiction, are often guests on blogs, radio interview shows, and even Big Time television.

-- Generate Passive Income: Once the book is written, it can continue to earn income for you, in your sleep, at the beach or while you are climbing Kilimanjaro.
+- Generate Passive Income: Once the book is written, it can continue to earn income for you while you sleep, go to the beach, or climb Kilimanjaro.